 Nyonyaware

-Peranakan cuisine is a fantastic fusion reflective of its originators’ ethnic diversity and is often complex and time consuming to prepare.
+Peranakan cuisine is a fantastic fusion reflective of its originators’ ethnic diversity.
+Dishes are often complex and time consuming to prepare.
 Day to day, the Peranakans ate from common blue and white porcelain dishes.
 For special occasions such as weddings, birthdays and new year celebrations, food was served on Nyonyaware.
-Nonya is the term used for Peranakan women, and they preferred porcelain made in Jingdezhen, China for presenting their delicious speciality dishes at the family table.
+Nyonya is the term used for Peranakan women.
+They preferred porcelain made in Jingdezhen, China for presenting their delicious speciality dishes at the family table.

 Embroidery and beading

-Nyonya’s were expert embroiderers and beaders.
-Their stitchwork equals the vibrancy and intricacy of the Nyonyaware designs, along with the patiently skilful workmanship required to produce their recipes.
-Sewing skills were handed down from women to their daughters who were well-practised making items such as shoes, purses, and household decorations.
-The crafts of embroidery and beading are thought to have reached Peranakan ports from Europe, and developed locally by Nyonya’s in their own style to form part of the culture’s identity.
+Nyonya’s were traditionally expert embroiderers and beaders.
+Their stitchwork equals the vibrancy and intricacy of the Nyonyaware designs, equalling the patient, skillful workmanship required to produce their recipes.
+Sewing skills were handed down from women to their daughters.
+Historically, Nyona’s were well-practised at making items such as shoes, purses, and household decorations.
+The crafts of embroidery and beading are thought to have reached Peranakan ports from Europe.
+They were developed locally by Nyonya’s in their own style to form part of the culture’s identity.

-Certain traditions have died over the years, but there a few dedicated Nyonyas and Babas-Peranakan men-upholding beadwork customs in the form of clothing and accessories, predominantly beaded slippers.
+Certain traditions have died out over the years, but there a few dedicated Nyonyas and Babas (Peranakan men) upholding beadwork customs in the form of clothing and accessories.
+This is predominantly in the construction of beaded slippers.
 A typical pair takes upward of 100 hours to make, and the few craftspeople left still practising the art mean that the waiting period for a custom pair of shoes can be four years, and the cost up to SGD$1000.
-Or of course, if you have the eyesight, patience and passion you could try your own hand at creating these heirloom-worthy beauties.

 Sarong kebaya

-The sarong kebaya, now know as the traditional dress of Peranakan women originated in Indonesia in the 1920s and soon spread among the Straits communities.
+The sarong kebaya, now know as the traditional dress of Peranakan women, originated in Indonesia during the 1920s and soon spread among the Straits communities.
 The skirt or sarong was originally worn under a long tunic which derived from Malay women’s attire.
-The sarong is usually made from Batik, a fabric printed using wax to manipulate the die into wonderful patterns and designs.
+The sarong is usually made from Batik, a fabric utilising resistance dyeing methods to create detailed patterns and designs.

-The tunic was abandoned in the 20th century for the cropped, figure-hugging style of the kebaya, a sheer blouse with a front opening that is kept in place by a three-segment brooch.
+The tunic was abandoned in the 20th-century for the cropped, figure-hugging style of the kebaya.
+This sheer blouse has a front opening kept in place by a three-segment brooch.
 The kebaya is worn over a camisole and is colourfully embroidered with ornate motifs including flowers, butterflies, phoenixes, dragons and insects.
-For more on this stunning traditional dress piece, see How to wear a Nyonya Kebaya.

 Architecture

-Always attracted to vivid hues, the rows of Peranakan shophouses were an endearing standout amongst the modern mega-malls, soul-less skyscrapers and concrete public housing blocks that greeted me in Singapore.
+The rows of Peranakan shophouses in Singapore are a standout amongst the modern mega-malls, soul-less skyscrapers and featureless public housing.
 Providing the ultimate in time-saving commutes, shophouses are just that, businesses at street level with living quarters above.
 While their popularity and value has waxed and waned over Singapore’s history, they have finally found their place as heritage treasures.
 Peranakan shophouses of Singapore catalogue a timeline of styles that evolved from the 1840s to the 1960s.
 Most of the remaining houses have been restored to Singapore’s Urban Redevelopment Authority Conservation Standards and form colourful streetscapes that are a favourite among photographers and artists along with tourists and locals alike.

-See this fabulous infographic illustrating the key architectural styles that marked shophouse evolution over the 120 year period that they were constructed.
-Styles vary including eclectic mixes of classical European, traditional Chinese and mid-century modern, minimalism.
+Shophouses have evolved stylistically throughout their 120-years of construction.
+While the structures remain firm, the embellishments have cycled through eclectic mixes of classical European, traditional Chinese, art deco and mid-century modernism.
 One aspect of the shophouses that has inspired decorative items and souvenirs produced in their image are the decorative tiles imported from Europe to decorate their facades.
 The ornate tiles have inspired many a product representing the Peranakan culture from wearable accessories to vivid tabletops.

 Experience Peranakan culture

 Chances are that if you haven’t spent time in Southeast Asia, you’ve probably never heard of the Peranakans.
-Let me assure you that it is a culture worth spending some time discovering, from its cuisine to its elaborate decorative style.
-To round it out this week’s post, here are 6 places to discover Peranakan culture in Singapore:
+Let me assure you that it is a culture worth spending some time discovering.
+Here’s 6 places to discover Peranakan culture including food, architecture and traditional dress in Singapore:

 - The Peranakan Museum at 39 Armenian St, 179941.
 If you only have time to go to one location, make this the one!

-- Once you have finished exploring the Museum, pop next door to True Blue, and taste authentic Peranakan cuisine inside an old shophouse at 47/49 Armenian Street, Singapore.
+- Once you’ve finished exploring the Museum, pop next door to True Blue.
+The restaurant offers authentic Peranakan cuisine inside an old shophouse at 47/49 Armenian Street, Singapore.
 179937.
-Alternatively, try the Michelin Star rated Candlenut.
+Alternatively, try the Michelin Starred, Candlenut.

 - Drop by Little Shophouse in Kampong Glam to see shoes being beaded by hand and buy authentic Peranakan wares.
 43 Bussorah St, Singapore 199461